Shubhayu-Banerjee/DeafCeption-Code/README.md

 # Run DCF

+- Download DCF Folder
+- Simply install required libraries (if not already installed) and run

 !!
 DCF Runner.py file does not work-standalone for some reason.
 Please open with an environment such as Pycharm/VSC !!

-!!
-Simply install required libraries, and run DCF !!

 !!
 Ensure all files (DCF, labels, and keras model) are in the same folder !!